bartlomiej-stefanski/BigOS/docs/vfs/Kompot.md

 ## Protocol

-The *FS Server Protocol* consists of requests and responses to requests; all requests must receive exactly one response.
+*Kompot* consists of requests and responses to requests; all requests must receive exactly one response.

 ### Conventions